abdulla971/Mission-to-Mars/README.md

 - templates folder: HTML webpage used for Mission to Mars that displays the information from our web application scrape.
 - images folder: Seven total .jpg images of the Mission to Mars web HTML web page app.

-## Instructions to Use:
+## Instructions to Excute:
-To excuse the application do the following navigate to the directory using a console.
+To excute the application do the following navigate to the directory using a console.
 Run mars_app.py as Python file type.